Skip to content

 Panel Architecture

-The frontend is a Lit-based component tree rooted in <eppgrid-panel>, which serves as an orchestrator.
-State flows via reactive controllers, rendering is delegated to focused sub-components.
+The frontend is a Lit-based component tree rooted in <eppgrid-panel>, which acts as orchestrator and renders the live overview / editor inline.
+State flows via reactive controllers; rendering of focused sub-views (wizard, flasher, settings, sidebars, grid) is delegated to dedicated components.

-Controllers (shared state, no DOM): - DeviceController — WS subscriptions, device loading, session lifecycle - GridStateController — grid/zone/furniture mutation, template persistence, save - TargetController — target/sensor/zone state, zone engine, debug logs
+Controllers (shared state, no DOM): - DeviceController — WS subscriptions, device loading, session lifecycle, online/offline tracking - GridStateController — grid/zone/furniture mutation, settings, saved configurations (load/save/apply) - TargetController — target/sensor/zone state, frontend zone-engine replica, detection-event log - FlasherController — Web Serial port lifecycle, USB flash + WiFi provisioning state machine

-State flow: Controllers own cross-cutting state (device, grid, targets).
-Components receive data as properties, fire CustomEvents for mutations.
+State flow: Controllers own cross-cutting state (device, grid, targets, flasher).
+Components receive data as properties and fire CustomEvents for mutations.
 The orchestrator wires events to controller methods.
-On device load, the orchestrator sets DeviceController.onTargetData and onRawTargetData callbacks that route incoming WS data through TargetController to the panel's reactive state — these must be set before subscriptions start.
+On device load, it sets DeviceController.onTargetData and onRawTargetData callbacks that route incoming WS data through TargetController to the panel's reactive state — these must be set before subscriptions start.

 Navigation protection: Intercepts beforeunload and history.pushState/replaceState when unsaved changes exist.